DanaAlbarkah/Turtlebot3-/README.md

 # These will be the steps to install the tools needed for simulating, mapping, and controlling a turtlebot robot.

-**1.Make sure you already have a running VM with ubuntu 18.04 OS, and already installed ROS Melodic inside it.**
+**1.Make sure you already have a running VM with ubuntu , and already installed ROS inside it.**

 **2.type in the commands down below in the terminal**